Organisations offering private tuition or interview training services

 Such external courses are not affiliated with the University.
 We do not recommend that applicants should pay to attend them and we advise our students to be wary of claims that these providers make.

-If you are concerned about your academic progress, we do recommend that you talk to your course lecturers, tutors or staff in the FMHS Student Centre.
+If you are concerned about your academic progress, we do recommend that you talk to your course lecturers, tutors or staff in the Student Hubs.
 They are well-placed to advise you and can direct you to University learning support services.

 Reasons why we do not recommend external organisations